icanzilb/EasyAnimation/README.md

 Version History
 ========
+* 1.0.5 - Xcode 7.3 compatibility
-* 1.0.4 - Swift 3 compatibily changes
+* 1.0.4 - Swift 3 compatibility changes
-* 1.0.2 - Fixes opengl view crashes for everyone
+* 1.0.2 - Fixes openGL view crashes for everyone
 * 1.0.1 - Bug fixes
 * 1.0 - Swift 2.0 and iOS9
 * 0.7 - round of bug fixes and a number of improvements